 - 1-201.
 The Administrator of General Services shall develop programs to implement the policies of this Order through the efficient acquisition and utilization of Federally owned and leased space.
-In particular, the Administrator shall: - (a) Select, acquire, and manage Federal space in a manner which will foster the policies and programs of the Federal government and improve the management and administration of government activities. - (b) Issue regulations, standards, and criteria for the selection, acquisition, and management of Federally owned and leased space. - (c) Periodically undertake surveys of space requirements and space utilization in the executive agencies - ments and space utilization in the executive agencies. (d) Ensure, in cooperation with the heads of Executive agencies, that their essential space requirements are met in a manner that is economically feasible and prudent. - (e) Make maximum use of existing Federally controlled facilities which, in his judgment, are adequate or economically adaptable to meeting the space needs of executive agencies. - (f) Annually submit long-range plans and programs for the acquisition, modernization, and use of space for approval by the President. - 1-202.
+In particular, the Administrator shall: - (a) Select, acquire, and manage Federal space in a manner which will foster the policies and programs of the Federal government and improve the management and administration of government activities. - (b) Issue regulations, standards, and criteria for the selection, acquisition, and management of Federally owned and leased space. - (c) Periodically undertake surveys of space requirements and space utilization in the executive agencies. - (d) Ensure, in cooperation with the heads of Executive agencies, that their essential space requirements are met in a manner that is economically feasible and prudent. - (e) Make maximum use of existing Federally controlled facilities which, in his judgment, are adequate or economically adaptable to meeting the space needs of executive agencies. - (f) Annually submit long-range plans and programs for the acquisition, modernization, and use of space for approval by the President. - 1-202.
 The Administrator is authorized to request from any Executive agency such information and assistance deemed necessary to carry out his functions under this Order.
 Each agency shall, to the extent not prohibited by law, furnish such information and assistance to the Administrator. - 1-203.
-In the process of meeting Federal space needs in urban areas and implementing the policies of this Order, the Administrator shall: - (a) Consider the efficient performance of the missions and programs of the agencies, the nature and function of the facilities involved, the convenience of the public served, and the maintenance and improvement of safe and healthful working conditions for employees. - (b) Coordinate proposed programs and plans for facilities and space with the Director of the Office of Management and Budget. - (c) Consult with appropriate Federal, State, regional, and local government officials and consider their recommendations for and objections to a proposed selection site or space acquisition. - (e) Prior to making a final determination concerning the location of Federal facilities, notify the concerned Executive agency of an intended course of action and take into account any additional information provided. - 1-204.
+In the process of meeting Federal space needs in urban areas and implementing the policies of this Order, the Administrator shall: - (a) Consider the efficient performance of the missions and programs of the agencies, the nature and function of the facilities involved, the convenience of the public served, and the maintenance and improvement of safe and healthful working conditions for employees.

+- (b) Coordinate proposed programs and plans for facilities and space with the Director of the Office of Management and Budget. - (c) Consult with appropriate Federal, State, regional, and local government officials and consider their recommendations for and objections to a proposed selection site or space acquisition. - (d) Coordinate proposed programs and plans for facilities and space in a manner designed to implement the purposes of this Order. - (e) Prior to making a final determination concerning the location of Federal facilities, notify the concerned Executive agency of an intended course of action and take into account any additional information provided. - 1-204.
 In ascertaining the social, economic, environmental and other impacts which site selection would have on a community, the Administrator shall, when appropriate, obtain the advice of interested agencies.